Robbie Grossman Player Props: Rangers vs. Royals

 Robbie Grossman At The Plate

-- Grossman is hitting .167 with a double, a home run and three walks.
+- Grossman is hitting .150 with a double, a home run and four walks.

-- Grossman has had a base hit in four of nine games this year, and multiple hits once.
+- Grossman has picked up a hit in five games this season (38.5%), including one multi-hit game.

 - He has hit a home run in one game this season.

-- In two games this season, Grossman has driven in a run, and in both of those games he had multiple runs batted in.
+- In three games this year (23.1%), Grossman has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in three games this year (33.3%), but has had no multi-run games.
+- In four of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.